Olu433/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Debugging Process

-Bug debugger Bamidele (Lexxyla... as in my actual initials... made that up on the spot, pretty good, huh?) encountered the issue upon opening the project and being, well, instructed to address it, roughly 19:20 PST.
+I encountered the issue upon opening the project and being, well, instructed to address it, roughly 19:20 PST.
 He promptly proceeded to undergo solving the problem.

 1. Checked running processes using `ps aux`.
 Two `apache2` processes - `root` and `www-data` -